-- 5.1 4Cyte understands the importance of being able to objectively assess the effectiveness of the actions we take to assess and address modern slavery risks. - 5.1.1 In this second reporting period, we have taken learnings from our first reporting period and focussed on identifying the risks of modern slavery in our operations and supply chains and begun to implement changes to our current policies and processes to better assess and address modern slavery risks in our operations and supply chains.
-4Cyte currently has a risk management framework to review and monitor risks in our business operations, however we plan to have more advanced mechanisms in place to specifically address the risk of modern slavery as our compliance strategy develops and matures. - 5.1.2 We will continue to conduct internal assessments of our existing policies and procedures in order to ensure we are able to identify and respond to modern slavery risk.
-We ensure that our engagement with our tops suppliers is ongoing, active and secure.
-This will allow us to circulate supplier surveys that will give us a more granular understanding of the potential risks in our supply chains. - 5.1.3 In respect of this second reporting period (FY22), we took meaningful and substantial steps in line with our Anti-modern slavery compliance roadmap to begin delivering on the KPIs which we set out for ourselves over the FY22 and FY23 reporting period in our last statement. - 5.1.4 In particular we achieved the following progress in respect of our KPIs: - (a) developed training and education materials aimed at improving awareness for our staff: - (b) drafted our Anti Anti-Slavery and Anti-Trafficking Policy; and - (c) drafted our Supplier Code of Conduct.
+- 5.1 4Cyte understands the importance of being able to objectively assess the effectiveness of the actions we take to assess and address modern slavery risks. - 5.1.1 In this reporting period, we have taken learnings from our earlier reporting periods and focussed on identifying the risks of modern slavery in our operations and supply chains and begun to implement changes to our current policies and processes to better assess and address modern slavery risks in our operations and supply chains.
+4Cyte currently has a risk management framework to review and monitor risks in our business operations, however we plan to have more advanced mechanisms in place to specifically address the risk of modern slavery as our compliance strategy develops and matures.

-5.1.5 4Cyte understands that key performance indicators (KPIs) are an effective way to measure how effective we have been in identifying and mitigating modern slavery risks in our business or supply chain.
-Our KPI's for FY23 and FY24intend to build on our progress so far and include the following:
+- 5.1.2 We will continue to conduct internal assessments of our existing policies and procedures in order to ensure we are able to identify and respond to modern slavery risk.
+We will ensure that our engagement with our top suppliers is ongoing, active and secure.
+This will allow us to circulate supplier surveys that will give us a more granular understanding of the potential risks in our supply chains. - 5.1.3 In respect of this reporting period, we took meaningful steps in line with our Antimodern slavery compliance roadmap to begin delivering on the KPIs which we set out for ourselves over the FY22 and FY23 reporting period in our last statement. - 5.1.4 In particular we achieved the following progress in respect of our KPIs: - (a) delivered training to key staff involved in procurement; - (b) ensured all employees have read and understood what is required of them under our Anti-Slavery and Anti-Trafficking Policy; - (c) started implementing our Supplier Code of Conduct; and - (d) updated our standard procurement agreement to include Australian Government model modern slavery clauses. - 5.1.5 4Cyte understands that key performance indicators (KPIs) are an effective way to measure how effective we have been in identifying and mitigating modern slavery risks in our business or supply chain.
+Our KPI's for FY24 intend to build on our progress so far and include the following: